Jordan Luplow Preview, Player Props: Twins vs. Brewers

 Jordan Luplow At The Plate

-- Luplow has a double, a home run and six walks while hitting .265.
+- Luplow is batting .263 with two doubles, a home run and six walks.

-- This season, Luplow has posted at least one hit in six of 14 games (42.9%), and had multiple hits twice.
+- This year, Luplow has posted at least one hit in seven of 15 games (46.7%), and had multiple hits twice.

-- He has homered in one of 14 games, and in 2.4% of his plate appearances.
+- He has hit a home run in one of 15 games, and in 2.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.